mneedham91/PyPardot4/README.md

 >>> p.prospects.read_by_email(email="daigo@anelen.co")
 ```

-4. You can check the values of business unit id, consumer key, secret,
+4. You can check the values of business unit id, consumer key, secret, and
+refresh token:

 ```
 >>> p.business_unit_id